 The drugs below are given to many people who have heart failure.
 Sometimes there is a reason they may not be safe to take, though.
 These drugs may help protect your heart.
 Talk with your doctor or nurse if you are not already on any of these drugs:

-Never just stop taking these drugs for your heart, or any other drugs you may be taking for diabetes, high blood pressure, or any other medical conditions you may have.
+Talk to your doctor before changing the way you take your medications.
+Never just stop taking these drugs for your heart, or any drugs you may be taking for diabetes, high blood pressure, or other medical conditions you have.

 If you are taking a blood thinner, such as warfarin (Coumadin), you will need to have extra blood tests to make sure your dose is correct.